Daivadnya

-The Daivadnyas, (also known as Daivadnya Sonars or Konkanastha Rathakara), are a Konkani Gold-smith community, who claim to have descended from Vishwakarma, Hindu architect god and part of larger Vishwakarma community.
+The Daivadnya, (also known as Sonar or Panchal or Vishwa Brahmin), is a community from Goa and Karnataka, who claim to have descended from Vishwakarma.
+Although they claim themselves to be Brahmin, but these claims are not accepted by others including local Brahmin castes.
 They are native to the Konkan and are mainly found in the states of Goa and Damaon, Canara (coastal Karnataka), coastal Maharashtra, and Kerala.
+Daivadnyas in the state of Karnataka are classified by National Commission for Backward Classes as an Other Backward Class.